j74659262124692/j74659262124692/README.md

 ---------

-I rate the looks of the pompous and half-naked female retards at most 6/7.
+I rate the looks of the pompous and half-naked female retards at most 6 or 7.
 Very rarely 8 and the 8s might not be that retarded but there is no way for me to know this just by looking at them for a while.
 They go to expensive, exclusive, prestigious places that I do not go to but I have seen a few of them at clubs.
 So a Thenn cannot look like a 9 or a 10.

 [**Link 1**](https://youtu.be/-EtzZ8Zo8Rw?si=SoZdQfjR0YAqHZjh) |
 [Link 2](https://youtu.be/wAagtJppv_E?si=VwXZH_JChcQI7E0r) |